GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_closed.md

 - **default value**:
 - **type**:string
-- **description**:The name which the user has given to the feature.
+- **description**:The model name of the feature determining its type.
 - **enum**:[continental plate]
 ::::::::::::::::::::